aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-automode-opensource-observability.md

 make pattern single-new-eks-automode-opensource-observability deploy
 ```

+Note: This will take 20+ minutes to deploy

 ## Verify the resources

 Run update-kubeconfig command.
 You should be able to get the command from CDK output message.